LangDaniel/hpv_status/README.md

 For the C3D model the weights can be downloaded as a BVLC caffe file [from the official web page](https://vlg.cs.dartmouth.edu/c3d/).
 In order to convert them to `numpy/hdf5` format `utils/convert.py` can be used.
-A docker image to install caffe can be constructed with the file given in `docker/convert_caffe`, `utils/convert.sh` can be used to run a container constructed with this file.
+A docker image to install caffe can be constructed with the file given in `docker/convert_caffe`.
+To run a container `utils/convert.sh` can be used.
 Weights for the VGG16 model can be downloaded from [here](https://github.com/fchollet/deep-learning-models/releases/download/v0.1/vgg16_weights_tf_dim_ordering_tf_kernels_notop.h5).